sapegin/washingcode-book/manuscript/book.md

 ## Avoid conditions

 Conditions make code harder to read and harder to test.
 They add nesting and make lines of code longer, so you have to split them into several lines.
-Each condition doubles the minimum amount of test cases you need to write for a certain module of function.
+Each nested condition doubles the minimum amount of test cases you need to write for a certain module or function.

 Many conditions are unnecessary or could be rewritten in a more readable way.